-The Color Picker lets you change the color of your selected object's Fill , Stroke , or Shadow inside the corresponding sections within the Style Section.
+The Color Picker allows you to change the color of your selected object's Fill, Stroke, or Shadow inside the corresponding sections within the Style Tab.

-To open the Color Wheel Section, click the Color Well (1) for any Fill, Stroke, or Shadow you want to change.
+To open the Color Picker, tap the Color Well (1) for any Fill, Stroke, or Shadow you want to change.

-- The Fill Options – At the top of the Popover menu, you can switch between Solid (A) and Gradient (B) to change the fill style of your selected shape.
+- The Fill Options – At the very top of the Popover menu, you can switch between Solid (A) and Gradient (B) to change the fill of your selected shape.

-- The Preview (Solid color space) shows your color settings' final result (C).
-On the right side (D), it will preview the previous color you used.
+- The Preview – It shows the final result (C) of your color settings.
+On the right side (D) it will preview the previous color you used.

 - The Color Slider (F) – The Color Sliders control the color hue of your selected shape.